toggle-corp/toggle-form/README.md

 The validation function can either return a string or undefined; the string return value is interpreted as an error.

-> ⚠ These validation functions can also be used for objects and arrays.
-But, it's
-> better to use it for literals to keep the inferred typings correct.

-There are built in validation functions for required condition, email condition, url condition, greater than condition, less than condition and many more.
+### Validation functions

+The library provides these validation function:

+- requiredCondition
+- requiredStringCondition
+- requiredListCondition
+- blacklistCondition
+- whitelistCondition
+- lengthGreaterThanCondition
+- lengthSmallerThanCondition
+- greaterThanCondition
+- smallerThanCondition
+- greaterThanOrEqualToCondition
+- lessThanOrEqualToCondition
+- integerCondition
+- emailCondition
+- urlCondition

 #### Special validation functions

+##### forceNullType

+Sometimes we would want to clear value for certain fields.
+We can use `forceNullType` to conditionally clear values.

+##### forceEmptyArrayType

+Sometimes we would want to clear value for certain fields.
+We can use `forceEmptyArrayType` to conditionally clear array values.

-##### nonNullType
+##### defaultUndefinedType

 The form sets `null` to indicate there is no information.
 On special cases, we would want to set `undefined` instead of `null`.
-We can use `nonNullType` to get that behavior.

-##### nullType

-Sometimes we would want to clear value for certain fields.
-We can use `nullType` to conditionally clear values.

-##### ⚠ arrayType

-For array type, we should add `arrayType` so that the typings for error and the actual error value will match.

-##### ⚠ nonNullArrayType
+##### defaultEmptyArrayType

-For array type, we would want to set `[]` to indicate there is no information.
+For array type, we would want to set `[]` to when there is no data.
-We can use `nonNullArrayType` to get that behavior.

 ## Development